Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ### -AdditionalStorageAccounts
 Specifies the additional Azure Storage accounts for the cluster.
-You can alternatively use the Add-AzureRmHDInsightStorage cmdlet.
+You can alternatively use the Add-AzHDInsightStorage cmdlet.

 ```yaml
 Type: System.Collections.Generic.Dictionary`2[System.String,System.String]